shoptet/api-sdk/README.md

 # Shoptet API SDK PHP

-The official PHP library for the Shoptet REST API.
+The official PHP library for the Shoptet REST API

 ## Documentation